nzupp/blackjack_dqn/README.md

 python driver.py train
 ```

+Note: The repo includes an instance of an agent, `blackjack_agent.pth`, that is pretrained.
+Retraining will overwrite this agent at the path it is saved at.
+Further, `evaluate()` (discussed in detail below), assumes the saved agent path, but this can be manually changed in `driver.py`.

 4. Evaluate performance.
 This will run 10,000 games and output performance statistics.
 ```bash
 python driver.py evaluate